ritsu/RimFlix-Anime-Loops/README.md

 # RimFlix-Anime-Loops
-A few looping animations for use with RimFlix mod in Rimworld
+A few looping animations for use with <a href="https://github.com/ritsu/RimFlix">RimFlix</a>.
+This should be below RimFlix in the mod order.